IzakMarais/reporter/readme.md

             Check the SSL issuer and validity.
 Set this to false if your grafana serves https using an unverified self-signed certificate. (default true)
     -templates string
-            Directory for custom TeX templates (default "templates/")
+            Directory for custom TeX templates (default "templates/") -grid-layout
+            Enable grid layout.
+Panel width and height will be calculated based off Grafana gridPos width and height.

 ### Generate a dashboard report